HarryShomer/Better-Inductive-KGC/README.md

 ## Installation

-Please see the [install.md](./install.md) for how to install the code and proper requirements.
+Please see the [install.md](./install.md) for how to install the code and the proper package requirements.
+We note that some methods, like ULTRA and NodePiece, require their own special environment.

 ## Data